castacks/TartanAviation/adsb/README.md

 ## Sample Download Walkthrough

+To download a sample of the data (733 Mb compressed, 3.4 GB uncompressed), click on this [link](http://airlab-share.andrew.cmu.edu/tartanaviation/trajectory/kbtp/raw/2022.zip):

-To download a sample of the data (700 Mb), please run the following command:
+To download using the script, run the following command:

 ```
 python3 download.py --option Sample